ScalaConsultants/docker-postgres-cluster/README.md

 This repository maintain a code needed to run PostgreSQL cluster in streaming replication mode with PgPool inside a Docker containers.
 It utilize Docker Swarm, but it can be run on a single host, ie. for testing purposes.
-It solves automatic and manual failover, manual recovery and failback.
+It solves automatic and manual failover and manual recovery and failback.
 It uses constraints and labels to ensure proper containers scheduling.

-> At the moment this solution uses `restart: none` policy to avoid starting failed node during Swarm node startup.
+> At the moment this solution uses `restart: none` policy to avoid starting failed container during Swarm node startup.
 It requires external governor like `systemd`.

 #### Prerequisites: